 Energy and Communications Related Improvements.
-Tenant has exclusive use of the roof above the portion of the Building leased to Tenant.
-Subject to Legal Requirements and the Plan Approval Process, Landlord will permit Tenant or Vendors to install, operate, test, inspect, and maintain in the Building, on the roof or exterior of the Building, or on the Land, in locations mutually acceptable to Landlord and Tenant, satellite dishes, cellular antennae, fiber optic lines, overhead or underground conduits, cabling, power lines, distribution systems, and related equipment (the “Energy and Communications Related Improvements”).
-Energy and Communications Related Improvements may include (i) renewable energy systems, including, [IF SINGLE-TENANT: solar energy systems (“Solar Energy Systems”),] electric systems, hydrogen or other fuel cells, tanks, and related equipment, including ducts, risers, closets, pipes, lines, conduits, and distribution systems connecting the Energy and Communications Related Improvements to the utilities serving the Premises and/or directly to Tenant’s equipment in the Premises; and (ii) improvements appurtenant to the Energy and Communications Related Improvements, including parking lot canopies, concrete pads, and concrete or asphalt driveways.
-[IF SINGLE-TENANT: For purposes of the Plan Approval Process, Landlord will not withhold, condition, or delay its approval of plans and specifications for any Solar Energy System (collectively, the “Solar Plans”) unless (x) the Solar Energy System as described on the Solar Plans will undermine the integrity of the Building or roof; or (y) the Solar Plans have not sufficiently screened the rooftop portions of the Solar Energy System from view at ground level on all sides of the Building in a commercially reasonable manner.]
+Tenant has use of the roof above the portion of the Building leased to Tenant.
+Subject to Legal Requirements, the Plan Approval Process, and structural limitations of the Building, Landlord will permit Tenant or Vendors to install, operate, test, inspect, and maintain in the Building, on the roof or exterior of the Building, or on the Land, in locations mutually acceptable to Landlord and Tenant, satellite dishes, cellular antennae, fiber optic lines, overhead or underground conduits, cabling, power lines, distribution systems, and related equipment (the “Energy and Communications Related Improvements”).
+Energy and Communications Related Improvements may include (i) renewable energy systems, including, solar energy systems (“Solar Energy Systems”), electric systems, hydrogen or other fuel cells, tanks, and related equipment, including ducts, risers, closets, pipes, lines, conduits, and distribution systems connecting the Energy and Communications Related Improvements to the utilities serving the Premises and/or directly to Tenant’s equipment in the Premises; and (ii) improvements appurtenant to the Energy and Communications Related Improvements, including parking lot canopies, concrete pads, and concrete or asphalt driveways.
+For purposes of the Plan Approval Process, Landlord will not withhold, condition, or delay its approval of plans and specifications for any Solar Energy System (collectively, the “Solar Plans”) unless (x) the Solar Energy System as described on the Solar Plans will undermine the integrity of the Building or roof; or (y) the Solar Plans have not sufficiently screened the rooftop portions of the Solar Energy System from view at ground level on all sides of the Building in a commercially reasonable manner.
 Tenant or Vendors may erect and maintain the Energy and Communications Related Improvements for a term that will expire or otherwise terminate prior to or concurrently with the termination, expiration or extension of the Lease Term.
+Tenant shall cause any Energy and Communications Related Improvements installed to be removed and any damage resulting therefrom to be repaired prior to the end of the Lease Term or any approved extensions of the Lease Term in accordance with Section 21.
+Tenant shall repair and otherwise be responsible for all roof damage, all roof penetrations and/or all roof leaks arising from installing, testing, monitoring, repairing, maintaining, and removing any of the Energy and Communications Related Improvements.

 Ownership; Use; Permits.
 Tenant or Vendors will own the Energy and Communications Related Improvements.
-[IF SINGLE-TENANT: The Solar Energy Systems and any renewable energy that is produced (including environmental credits and related attributes) are personal property, and will not be considered the property (personal or otherwise) of Landlord.]
+The Solar Energy Systems and any renewable energy that is produced (including environmental credits and related attributes) are personal property, and will not be considered the property (personal or otherwise) of Landlord.
 Tenant pays all electrical costs resulting from the Energy and Communications Related Improvements.
 Landlord makes no representations or warranties to Tenant as to the permissibility of any Energy and Communications Related Improvements on, in, or under the Premises under Legal Requirements.
 Landlord will provide Cooperation Efforts to obtain or comply with any licenses, permits, or other governmental permissions required in connection with the Energy and Communications Related Improvements.
 For any Tenant Default related to the Energy and Communications Related Improvements, Landlord will give Tenant an additional ten (10)-day notice and cure period beyond the period in Section 23(c) to allow Tenant to give notice to Vendor and coordinate the cure of such default.